Do you need a new roof? If you’re not sure what color shingles to choose, take a look at everything you need to know about your options.

 - The type of shingle.
 Wooden shingles or shakes have a natural brown/tan hue, clay tiles are reddish-orange, and asphalt shingles are available in an array of different colors (such as gray, black, brown, red, maroon, green, blue, tan, or other colors).

-If you have a specific color in mind, talk to your contractor about the options they sell and install.
+If you have a specific color in mind, talk to your Colorado Springs contractor about the options they sell and install.
 Ideally, the contractor offers the color palette you want.
 But if they don’t, you can still get the roof of your dreams.
 Keep an open mind as you explore the alternatives.
 You may find another color is truly the best choice for your home’s needs.

 Does Color Affect Efficiency?

-The roof plays a crucial role in your home’s overall energy efficiency.
+Roofing and remodeling play a crucial role in your home’s overall energy efficiency.
 Some roofing materials and shingle colors absorb heat in the summer-time.
 This can reduce cooling effectiveness and cause an overall home energy loss.

 - Consider a reflective surface.
 Solar reflectance can reduce heat absorption.
 This can reduce cooling loss and increase efficiency.
 A white membrane or white metal roof will have a high degree of solar reflectance.